blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 At this point, we are, theoretically, done.
 We have parameterized our probabilities via our data, and asserted that each piece of data, survey or election, has a likelihood expressed by a Binomial distribution using those parameters.
 So we can construct the joint likelihood and attempt to maximize it.
-Or we can be Bayesian, choose priors for our various parameters, combine those with the probability of the data given the parameters (the likelihood) and use that to find the joint posterior distribution of our parameters given our data, etc.
+Or we can use a Bayesian approach, choose priors for our various parameters, combine those with the probability of the data given the parameters (the likelihood) and use that to find the joint posterior distribution of our parameters given our data, etc.